-Please note: Individuals who have tested POSITIVE for COVID-19 will be contacted by the TBDHU; however, individuals who have tested NEGATIVE for COVID-19 will not be contacted.
+Please note: Only individuals who have tested POSITIVE for COVID-19 will be contacted by the TBDHU.

 All assessment centres are available only to those who have been directed to attend and have an appointment.
 Walk-ins will not be accepted.

-To be assessed and scheduled for testing, call the assessment centre nearest you.
-Information on each assessment centre is in the tabs below.
+To be assessed and scheduled for testing, call the assessment centre nearest you (see below for specific details and contact information for each centre).
 Appointments are required.

 When You Can Come Out of Self-Isolation

 Visit the Self-Isolation page for details specific to various self-isolation scenarios, including what you can and cannot do during self-isolation, what to do if your symptoms worsen, what your close contacts should do, and when you can come out of self-isolation.

 Case management and contact tracing is a core competency of public health.
 This includes identifying close contacts for every positive COVID-19 case in the Thunder Bay District.
 The identification and management of these close contacts is one of the tools public health uses to slow the spread of COVID-19.

 The TBDHU also completes case and contact management for other infectious diseases, such as sexually transmitted infections (e.g. chlamydia and gonorrhea), blood borne viruses, (e.g. HIV and Hepatitis C), and tuberculosis.

 With regards to confirmed cases of COVID-19 in the TBDHU area, individuals who have not been contacted by public health would not be considered a close contact of confirmed cases.

 For more details, watch this short video on how Case and Contact Management is carried out.